Code-Institute-Submissions/Author-Site/README.md

 ### The Site

-The site is built using Django and uses a Sqlite databse.
+The site is built using Django and an SQL databse; SQLite for development and PostgreSQL for deployment.

 * [HTML](https://en.wikipedia.org/wiki/HTML)
 * [CSS](https://en.wikipedia.org/wiki/Cascading_Style_Sheets)